 The truth is that any lawyer that is licensed to practice law in the state where your loved one lived can represent you in the probate process.
-If your cousin is criminal defense attorney, then technically if they have a license to practice law, they can fit the bill.
-The question is not whether a lawyer that practices in another area of the law can represent you, but rather should they?
+If your cousin is a criminal defense attorney, then technically if they have a license to practice law, they can fit the bill.
+The question is not whether a lawyer who practices in another area of the law can represent you, but rather should they?

 It is the same for lawyers that don’t practice estate law specifically.
 They likely know a bit about the probate process, or at least how the court process will work, but they don’t know all the specifics that a practiced probate lawyer would know.

 Benefits of Choosing a Probate Attorney Over Any Other Attorney

 If you simply need a lawyer to represent you in court and help make all that typically convoluted legal jargon a little easier to digest, then any lawyer will do.
 However, there are quite a few perks to choosing a probate lawyer over a family member or friend that is practiced in another area of the law.
 So why choose a probate lawyer specifically over someone you might know better?

 As an executor, it falls to you to make certain decisions.
 However, if you make errors or act before you have the court’s permission to do so, then it can make you personally liable.
 By having a probate lawyer, they know exactly what you can and cannot do at any given moment.
 By advising you on your next step, they can help keep you from making what could be very costly errors as an executor.

 Sometimes it might be more apt to say that a probate lawyer is part-attorney and part-accountant.
 Often much of what a probate lawyer does is help with trust administration as well as making sure death and income taxes are filed smoothly.
 While any lawyer can be familiar with how the court functions, not every lawyer is so intuitive when it comes to taxes and trusts.